SkylineCommunications/dataminer-docs/connector-help/connector_help/Telenet BO Manager.md

 Business Overlay (BO) presents the delivered services to Business Customers in real time.
 A BO customer is typically a large organization that has multiple offices/sites across Belgium (Europe).
 These sites are interconnected via the Telenet network.

-Based on the receivedalarms, the different customer types and the different types of sites, a correlated conclusion is made for a BO site.
+Based on the received alarms, the different customer types and the different types of sites, a correlated conclusion is made for a BO site.
 For this purpose, a correlation matrix is used that allows Telenet to configure these criteria and conclusions for each type dynamically.

 ## About